martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 applied to a sample $$\mathbf{x}_t$$ at any given time step $t$, we should still generate a correspondingly rotated "next best sample" $\mathbf{R}\mathbf{x}_{t+1}$ at time $t+1$.

-In other words, the likelihood of this next best sample does not depend on the molecules rotation and the probability distribution for each transition in the Markov Chain is roto-invariant:
+In other words, the likelihood of this next best sample does not depend on the molecule's rotation and the probability distribution for each transition in the Markov Chain is hence roto-invariant:

 $$
 \begin{align}